TABLE OF CONTENTS

 Banks and payment processors that set you up with a merchant account to take customer payments look at these factors.
 They then choose whether or not they can support your business.
 Unfortunately, many of these tier one, traditional processors refuse drop shipping accounts because they don’t have a way to mitigate its risks.
 That is where a high risk payment gateway provider comes into the equation.
-They are equipped to not only get you setup, but to also start reducing your risk factors.
+They are equipped to not only get you set up but also start reducing your risk factors.

 Mitigate These Risks

-The best advice for reducing risks in your company is to find secure credit card processing.
+The best advice for reducing chargeback risks in your company is to find secure credit card processing.
 This is because a lot of threats occur during the transaction process.
 Allow your merchant account to work as hard as you do and protect you from some of these factors.
-PCI compliance, credit card fraud prevention for merchants, and a chargeback pre-detection service are all possibilities through your merchant services provider and will safeguard your drop shipping business.
+PCI compliance, credit card fraud prevention for merchants, and a chargeback protection pre-detection service are all possibilities through your merchant services provider and will safeguard your drop shipping business.